1deterministic/SimpleBench/README.md

 --threads [integer greater than zero]: sets the number of threads to run with --old-hardware [on/off]: enable/disable a configuration better suited to old hardware
 --version: shows the benchmark version (not the program version)
+--build: shows the program version, changes here have no effect on the score system
 --help: shows this screen
 ```